HackingGate/tailwind-nextjs-blog/data/others/privacy-policy.md

 #### Functional cookies

 Functional cookies are necessary to help our Services to work as intended.

 - Our site uses a functional cookie to record your theme preference (system, light or dark) to enhance your browsing experience.

+#### Analytics cookies

+Analytics cookies help us understand how our Services are being used.

+- Our Services use a analytics service via a self-hosting umami instance (as mentioned above) which, if you have JavaScript enabled, collects information about your device and browser for analytics purposes; to opt-out of this service, use a script blocker to block [https://umami.hackinggate.com/script.js](https://umami.hackinggate.com/script.js), or a domain blocker to block [https://umami.hackinggate.com](https://umami.hackinggate.com).

 #### Third-party cookies